Witcher42/Blur.js/README.md

-# Blur.js
+# Blurjs

+This repository is a fork and an npm port of [Blur.js](https://github.com/jakiestfu/Blur.js).

-blur.js is a jQuery plugin that produces psuedo-transparent blurred elements over other elements.
+And blur.js is a jQuery plugin that produces psuedo-transparent blurred elements over other elements.

 ## Usage